EngineerLogbook/logbook/README.md

-# Engineering LogBook Project  🚀
+# Engineering LogBook Project 🔖

 The Plan is to build an Application for People to log there projects and manage it

 ## About  💫

-The project is to bring significant value to the people who use it and also
+The project is to bring significant value to the people who use it and manage capstone projects in our campus.
+The plan is to be something similar to branching and versioning to other engineering projects Currently this project make it simple for you to create logs and add maintain engineering projects and make Teams

 ## Contribution 🎛